It’s EASY to make classic french toast in about 10 minutes, using a few common ingredients! You’re gonna love this cinnamon flavored breakfast treat!

 Cooking Classic French Toast

-Spoon any of the remaining egg batter onto the top of each piece of classic french toast.
+Spoon any of the remaining egg batter onto the top of each piece of French toast.
 I use a fork to pierce the top of the bread, which allows the egg mixture to soak into the bread.

-Cook the classic french toast until the bottom of the bread is nice and golden brown.
+Cook until the bottom of the bread is nice and golden brown.
 Carefully flip the bread over.
 Continue cooking the other side for another couple minutes until fully browned.

-Once the classic french toast is fully cooked through and nice and browned, remove the slices from the skillet and transfer to a serving plate.
+Once the French toast is fully cooked through and nice and browned, remove the slices from the skillet and transfer to a serving plate.
+Butter each piece if desired.
+To serve, I usually drizzle pancake syrup on top, and then add sifted powdered sugar, to finish..

 Looking For MORE Breakfast Recipes?

 Here are a few favorite breakfast recipes.
-These and more can also be found in the Recipe Index at the top of the page.
+These and ALL of my recipes can be found in the Recipe Index at the top of the page.

 - Ham n’ Cheese Breakfast Soufflé